Dividend Reinvestment Plans: How DRIP Investing Works

 Cash may also be more attractive if you’re comfortable with your current portfolio configuration and don’t want to purchase additional shares of the dividend stocks you already own.

 On the other hand, reinvesting dividends automatically through a DRIP could help you to increase your savings for retirement.
-This assumes, of course, that your investments perform well and that the stocks you own don’t decrease or eliminate their dividend payout over time.
+This assumes, of course, that your investments perform well and that the shares you own don’t decrease or eliminate their dividend payout over time.

 Tax Consequences of Dividends